 Phlox paniculata 'Purple Eye Flame' has fragrant purple flowers with a white eye.
 It’s well suited to growing towards the front of a mixed or herbaceous border among daisies and echinaceas, or even in containers.

 Phlox paniculata 'Pina Colada'

-Another perennial border phlox, ‘Pina Colada' is a short-growing phlox, bearing large domed heads of pure white flowers.
-It's perfect for growing in a night garden, where you can sit and enjoy its intense fragrance on summer evenings.
+Another perennial border phlox, Phlox paniculata 'Pina Colada' is a short-growing phlox, bearing large domed heads of pure white flowers.
+It's perfect for growing in a night garden or near a seating area, where you can sit and enjoy its intense fragrance on summer evenings.

 H x S: 75cm x 50cm